Changing your chemotherapy plan

 Your doctor or chemotherapy nurse regularly checks the effects of the chemotherapy on your blood and bone marrow.
 You will have blood tests before each chemotherapy treatment.
 These are mostly to check your white blood cell counts.
 But your red blood cells and platelets will be checked as well.
 You may also have blood tests to see how the treatment is affecting your kidneys and liver.
 This is more important with some drugs than with others.
 For example, some chemotherapy drugs are known to affect the kidneys.

 If your blood cell levels are too low, your next treatment will have to be put off until they have recovered.
+This may be called a chemo break.
 This does not matter too much and should not make the treatment any less effective in treating your cancer.
 But if this happens too often, or if, for example your kidneys are being affected, you may need to have lower doses of the chemotherapy drugs.
 It is important not to think of this as a set back.
 Some people are more affected by chemotherapy than others, and the doses need to be adjusted to take this into account.

 Your doctor will try to plan the treatment around any special requests you have.
 You may be able to delay a treatment to fit in with special occasions.
 For instance, you may want to arrange it around your holiday dates.
 Or you may have a family wedding you are keen to go to.
 If you tell your doctor in plenty of time, it is sometimes possible for the treatment to be scheduled to allow you to fit in these special occasions.